-1. As a gathering place between the all-new Oklahoma City Convention Center and Omni Hotel, Mick Cornett Drive will be a mixed-use, pedestrian-friendly plaza that will serve as a prime outdoor meeting spot for conference attendees.
-With the spacious plaza set to be completed by April, the outdoor space will create room for food trucks and provide attendees with an alternative meeting spot just a few steps away from the convention center.
+As a gathering place between the Oklahoma City Convention Center and Omni Hotel, Mick Cornett Drive is a mixed-use, pedestrian-friendly plaza that will serve as a prime outdoor meeting spot for conference attendees.
+The outdoor space will create room for food trucks and provide attendees with an alternative meeting spot just a few steps away from the convention center.
 This outdoor venue and the convention center complex is serviced by the Oklahoma City Streetcar which will get you around the city’s vibrant districts for $3 per day.

-2. Across the street from the Oklahoma City Convention Center is OKC’s newest and largest downtown park.
-Scissortail Park offers 40-acres of urban green space, with an additional 30-acres opening in 2022.
+Across the street from the Oklahoma City Convention Center is OKC’s newest and largest downtown park.
+Scissortail Park offers 70-acres of urban green space.
 Meeting attendees will have room to roam with a variety of meeting spaces for groups of all sizes.
 Smaller groups will enjoy the picnic groves and garden trellises while larger groups can meet on the Robinson lawn or the Great Lawn that offers up to 194,000-square-feet of outdoor meeting space.
 With native prairie grasses, tree-lined walk-ways, several outdoor activities and a streetcar stop, Scissortail Park is a top-notch urban destination and outdoor venue.

-3. Oklahoma Contemporary Arts Center features inventive meeting spaces paired with cutting-edge exhibitions.
+Oklahoma Contemporary Arts Center features inventive meeting spaces paired with cutting-edge exhibitions.
 Campbell Art Park, located on the grounds of the art center, is easily accessible by the streetcar and features an expansive lawn for private meetings with outdoor art installations.
-Additionally, the 2,900-square-foot terrace offers shaded outdoor space overlooking sculpture gardens and Campbell Art Park.
-The terrace is serviced by the on-site restaurant, Café Contemporary, making it a prime location for small receptions, cocktail hours and other special events.
+Additionally, the 2,900-square-foot terrace offers an outdoor space overlooking sculpture gardens and Campbell Art Park.